sentinel-hub/collections/collections/global-land-cover/readme.md

 ## Geographical coverage

-Global.
-They cover the land surface area with longitude from 180°W to 180°E and latitude from 78.25°N to 60°S.
+Global. land surface area with longitude from 180°W to 180°E and latitude from 78.25°N to 60°S.

 ## Update frequency

-A new product is generated annually using an 'epoch'.
-Where an epoch consists of 3 years input data (one year before and one year after the reference year) in three processing modes.
+A new product is generated annually using an 'epoch', where an epoch consists of 3 years input data (one year before and one year after the reference year) in three processing modes.
+- **base** maps for epoch 2015, that serves as reference for the classifier and regression models,
+- **consolidated** maps (2016, 2017, 2018) one year before and one year after the reference year
+-  **near-real time** maps (2019) with one year prior and only three months data of the reference year.

 See [Product User Manual](https://land.copernicus.eu/global/sites/cgls.vito.be/files/products/CGLOPS1_PUM_LC100m-V3_I3.3.pdf) for more details.
-- **base** maps for epoch 2015, that serves as reference for the classifier and regression models,
-- **consolidated** maps (epochs 2016, 2017 and 2018) with full years of prior and pastor data and
-- the **near-real time** (nrt, 2019) maps with one year prior and only three months pastor data.

 ## Temporal availability
 The following epochs are available: